Erik-Mfa/virtual-card/README.md

 ## What you need for this project

-To run your project first you'll need to have Docker installed at your machine <br>
+To run your project first you'll need to have Docker installed in your machine <br>
-When using Windows, you'll have to install WSL2 to run Docker Desktop<br>
+If you're using Windows, you'll have to install WSL2 to run Docker Desktop<br>
-Also you are going to need to have Composer installed

-After installed, you have to generate the docker images and run it
+After installed, you have to generate the docker images and run it<br>
+But for that you need Laravel Sail and Composer installed<br>
+For this just follow the steps:

-First access your application directory and type:<br>
+First access the application directory and type:<br>
 docker run --rm \
 -u "$(id -u):$(id -g)" \
 -v "$(pwd):/var/www/html" \